samizzo/UnityNativePrototype/README.md

 ### NativeProjectLib

 This is an Android library.
 It has a single TableLayout with a button to switch back to Unity.
 It also has a custom native activity called CustomNativeActivity that derives from UnityPlayerNativeActivity in order to provide the interface to switch between native UI and Unity.
+This is only used by Unity and not by the bootstrap application.

 ### NativeProjectBootstrap